robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie swallowed and glanced at Mara, who had pulled the chemise from the bottom of the pile.

-"Care to tell us what the issue is?" she said.
+"Care to tell us what the issue is?"

 Charlie grabbed his notebook and pen, and perched attentively on the wooden stool.